lVoidi/lVoidi/README.md

 # Hey! welcome to my github! 👋
-I'm a 15yo open source developer that develop unnecessary things **just for hobby**!
+- I'm a 15yo open source developer that develop unnecessary things **just for hobby**!  💻
-I aspire to become a software engineer, specialized in artificial intelligence 😄
+- I aspire to become a software engineer, specialized in artificial intelligence 😄
+- I love open source and any linux-related topic 🐧

 ### 📊 Languages and technologies